Optimization-based hologram design for fine optical tweezer arrays and extension of super-resolution criteria: Results

 The tilt angle of an image, $\theta$, is included in the practical fitting calculations.
 Consequently, the fitting model becomes a (three times the number of spots plus three)-dimensional problem, rendering the analysis as computationally demanding.
 Therefore, the quantitative analyses were restricted to a $5 \times 5$ square spot alignment with spacing $d$.
 After positioning a peak at $(X_0, Y_0)$, the other $(x_k, y_k)$ positions are automatically determined as $(X_0 + m d, Y_0 + n d)$ for pairs of suitable integers $m$ and $n$, depending on the geometrical configuration of the target spot array.

-Upon determining the positions of the spot peaks, the light power of each spot can be estimated as the sum of the signal levels within a square area (with $d$ on one side), whose centre corresponds to the position of the peak. ``Spot uniformity'' is then derived as the ratio of the standard deviation to the mean light powers at the twenty-five spots.
-Regarding the VP ratios, $P$ and $V$ represent the means of the signal levels at the peak and valley positions, respectively, where the valleys were identified as the midpoints of the adjacent peaks.

-The number of trials in the analyses of RSS results was reduced because one of the holographic phase patterns obtained using the RSS method was excluded from the experiments and analyses due to the failure of convergence in the hologram design.
-Although the RSS method successfully yields holographic phase patterns, the reproduced images of the RSS-designed holograms exhibit significant distortions, as depicted in Figures~\ref{fig:system}\textbf{c} and \ref{fig:system}\textbf{e}.
+The number of trials in the analyses of RSS results was reduced because one of the CGHs obtained using the RSS method was excluded from the experiments and analyses due to the failure of convergence in the hologram design.
+Although the RSS method successfully yields CGHs, the reproduced images of the RSS-designed holograms exhibit significant distortions, as depicted in Figs.~\ref{fig:rep_images}(b) and \ref{fig:rep_images}(d).
 In such cases, the aforementioned analysis often fails to determine the peak positions in the reproduced images.
 Therefore, we adopted the results of an FOI-designed hologram that was obtained using the same initial random pattern.

-\leavevmode\\ \textbf{Errors in design and reproduction of holograms. } In this study, the error of a physical quantity, defined as SE in a series of quantities, provides a benchmark for the stability of the reproduced images.
-It includes the effects of the non-uniqueness of the hologram design problem, the convergence criterion set for optimisation in CGH design, the handling of phase values in CGHs (rounded to discrete values), and the numerical/experimental accuracy for hologram reproduction.
+The mean spot spacing is 0.952(1)~{\textmu}m for Fig.~\ref{fig:rep_images}(c), which cannot be attained by any other existing hologram design methods under similar optical conditions.
+Actually, reproduced patterns on the focal plane was observed by super-resolution optical pattern measurement \cite{tomitaICAP2022, tomita2024} with the consequence that the spot spacing was estimated as less than 1~{\textmu}m using 852 nm trapping beam with a high-NA objective (NA=0.75 in design).
+Although adaptive adjustment of CGHs is frequently incorporated into CGH designs to enhance the image quality of holographic outputs \cite{Matsumoto2012, Poland2014}, the current results were obtained without any post-modification.

+Preliminary experiments on fluorescence image observation also confirmed trapping of atoms on the focal plane.
+These results will be reported elsewhere in the future.